Efficient simulation of Grassmann Tensor Product States: Introduction

-However, only local GTPS(GTPS with short range bonds)can be efficiently simulated approximately\cite{GuGTPS}.
-As a result, it is also very important to understand what kind of states can be faithfully represented in a local way.
-For spin systems, Refs. \cite{GustringTPS,VidalstringTPS} have shown that the ground states of non-chiral topological phases, the so called string-net condensates\cite{Levinstring}, admit a local tensor product states(TPS) representation.
-Later, the fermionic version of string-net states was proposed in Ref.\cite{Gufstring} and it has been shown they can describe non-chiral topological orders(e.g., fractional topological insulators) in fermion systems.
-Similar as the bosonic string-net states, their ground states can also be faithfully represented as GTPS since the parent Hamiltonians for these new classes of phases can be described as summations of (fermionic)commuting projectors.
-In a recent work, it has been shown even for systems with chiral topological orders, all the physical quantities still admit a local GTPS representation\cite{CooperGTPS} despite that their ground states wave functions contain long range bonds \cite{CPS,GuGTPS}.
-Thus, best to our knowledge, the GTPS variational approach can in principle describe all kinds of gapped local boson/fermion systems in $1+2$D. Clearly, the advantage of this new variational approach is that it provides a unified description for many different orders of quantum matter and allows us to study the competing effect between these different orders.
+However, only local GTPS(GTPS with short range bonds)can be efficiently simulated in an approximated\cite{GuGTPS} way.
+Thus, it is also very important to understand what kind of states can be faithfully represented in a local way.
+For spin/bosonic systems, Refs. \cite{GustringTPS,VidalstringTPS} have shown that the ground states of non-chiral topological phases, the so called string-net condensates\cite{Levinstring}, admit a local tensor product states(TPS) representation.
+Recenlty, the fermionic version of string-net states which can describe non-chiral topological orders in interacting fermion systems(e.g., fractional topological insulators) were proposed in Ref.\cite{Gufstring}.
+Similar to the bosonic string-net states, the ground states of fermionic string-net models can also be faithfully represented as GTPS since the parent Hamiltonians for these new classes of states are described by summations of (fermionic)commuting projectors.
+Moreover, it has been shown that even for systems with chiral topological orders, the ground state wave functions admit an approximate local GTPS representation\cite{CooperGTPS,chiral1,chiral2}.
+Therefore, to the best of our knowledge, the GTPS variational approach can in principle describe all kinds of gapped local boson/fermion systems in $1+2$D. Clearly, the advantage of this new variational approach is that it provides a unified description for different orders of quantum matter and allows us to study the competing effect among different orders.